martharobinson/switching_talk/PITCHME.md

 ---

 @title[Summary]
+#### Summary

     - Switching was common (28%)
     - Swiching occured between every pair of light levels
     - One cell can switch multiple times
     - Switching is associated with spatial instability

 Note:
 What mechanism could explain this?